aledsdavies/ldms-interview-question/README.md

 6. I also added examples of validation annotations that could be used on the PaymentPlan model.
 This allows us to validate the input coming in form the API's clients and return a formatted error to the client using the exception handler method at the bottom of the controller.

+## Thank you note

+This ended up taking me slight longer than the 3 hours.
+I total the work at just over 4 hours.
+The majority of that came from issues I was having with precision which meant that although the majority of the app was completed by 11pm on the 11th August it meant that I was unable to get the tests working correctly.
+I have then this morning (12th of August) fixed my mistakes on a fresh pair of eyes which was around 3/4 of an hours work.

+I have also taken the time to run through the application and add some documentation to explain my though processes where I thought it would be appropriate.

+Overall this was a fun little coding challenge, and hopefully this is enough to showcase how I would approach testing and building an application like this.
+I appreciate the opportunity and the time you have given to me in this process.
+All the best Aled.